galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 There are four outputs: short summary, summary as an image, and two tables (full results and missing buscos).

+***TODO***: explain what these outputs mean; are the results "good" ?

 **Quast:**

-Inputs required for Quast: scaffolded assembly file from Salsa, estimated genome size.

-The estimated genome size is from an earlier step with GenomeScope - the haploid genome size.
+Inputs required for Quast: scaffolded assembly file from Salsa, and estimated genome size.
+The estimated genome size is obtained from an earlier step with GenomeScope.

 Run Quast: